 Katrina pulled his swimsuit down.
 Forget about the gate.

-Wiarton.
+DAY ONE: Wiarton.
 Ontario Provincial Police (OPP), Bruce Peninsula.
 May 21st

 Detective Eva Naslund roared up a long narrow driveway.
 Thick stands of black spruce shut out the sun.
 Her radio crackled, reporting another officer on the way.
 Half a kilometre later, the spruce finally receded and the forest revealed a gargantuan house.
 The white stone hulk featured a colossal central turret.
 The roof was cerulean blue.
 It melded perfectly with the sky.
 Rollo Novak, originally from Slovenia, had finished the faux Adriatic castle a year ago.
 Another example of big money coming into the Bruce Peninsula.